 Sensequake is the world leader in structural health monitoring and assessment technologies

-combining sensors, A.I. and advanced vibration analysis to provide accurate structural evaluations.
+combining sensors, A.I. and advanced data analysis to provide accurate structural evaluations.
 They develop software and hardware to provide a turnkey solution for bridges, buildings, ports, dams and infrastructure worldwide.

 Their patented technology performs integrity evaluations due to aging or natural hazards solely based on data collected from highly-sensitive vibration sensors without structural drawings - saving time, effort and money - all while providing superior results.
 Smart databases are created to determine structural changes in integrity over time.

 Find the real natural frequencies, mode shapes and damping ratios of the current, as-is condition of the structure